Learn a New Language Online for Free Using Memrise

 You're able to log on to Memrise with your email, Facebook, or Google account.

 Everything you've read about Memrise so far is completely free.
 They do offer a Memrise Pro subscription for as inexpensive as $2.50 /month, or if you plan to use it for more than a few years you might be better off getting the lifetime membership.

 Included in your subscription are grammabots, pro chats, difficult words mode, speed review, listening skills mode, video mode, and learning stats.

 I love the techniques Memrise uses to teach you new language concepts.
 Using the website and app is visually appealing and actually seems to work well due to the mnemonic techniques added by users.

 One thing I don't like about the website is that it's difficult to follow what you're doing.
 There are thousands of courses added on a daily basis that span the entire website, and though several popular languages are categorized into common sections like Beginner and Advanced, you must search the site to find other languages, most of which don't offer near the material as the more popular ones.

 Also, though there are lots of free resources available, there are some features that require a paid, premium membership.
-But this didn't hamper my ability to use the site nor stop me from accessing lots of useful material.
+However, this didn't hamper my ability to use the site nor stop me from accessing lots of useful material.